wiprodevnet/iot-ml-deployment/README.md

 Once you have verified the prerequisites to complete this lab you will:

-### Reserve an IOx Sandbox instance:-
+   0. Reserve an IOx Sandbox instance
    1. Setup a Local Container for the IOx Developer Environment
    2. Create a small IOx Application to run on the Sandbox IOx device
    3. Package the IOx Application with the ioxclient Docker tools
    4. Connect to the DevNet Sandbox
    5. Deploy the IOx Application
    6. Monitor and review the IOx Application
-   7. Test the output of the IOx Application
+   7. Test the output of the IOx Application using the sampleclient
-         > python3 iotclientapp.py

 ## Refer below link for more details